Golowan Festival: Penglaz the Penzance 'Obby 'Oss

 During the evening of Mazey Eve and on 23 June (St John's Eve) every year Penglaz the Penzance 'Obby 'Oss appears.
-Penglaz owes its origins to the descriptions of the hobby horse that once accompanied the Christmas guise dancers in their perambulation of Penzance during the nineteenth century.
+Penglaz owes its inspiration to the descriptions of the hobby horse that once accompanied the Christmas guise dancers in their perambulation of Penzance during the nineteenth century.
 The classic, contemporary account of the guise dancers' horse was given by Richard Edmonds who described the horse as being:

 The horse was a character associated with 'Old Penglaze' in the guise dancers' games of forfeiture, described by William Sandys:

-Barbara Spooner in her work on the Padstow 'Obby 'Oss further describes the 'Obby 'Oss associated with "Old Penglaze".
+Barbara Spooner in her 1958 article on the Padstow 'Obby 'Oss incorrectly described the 'Obby 'Oss associated with "Old Penglaze" as a "horse's skull held up on a stick by a hide covered or sheet-draped man" without checking the original source written by Richard Edmonds in 1846.
+Spooner's mistaken assumption about the horse's skull has inspired many skull-on-pole 'beasts' in Cornish folk culture since the creation of Golowan's Penglaz.

-Her description is of the 'mast' type of hobby horse, and Spooner followed Robert Morton Nance in expressing the view that 'the May day games and Morris Dances, with their own type of hobby-horse, which includes a rider, had been brought in from England too recently to have acquired Cornish names.'It became imperative amongst the Celtic Revivalists of the early twentieth century that the Tourney horse (with its rider) should be seen as English, or foreign, whereas the mast horses were to be understood as native, Celtic beasts, complete with Celtic names.
+Robert Morton Nance expressed the view that "the May day games and Morris Dances, with their own type of hobby-horse, which includes a rider, had been brought in from England too recently to have acquired Cornish names".
+It became imperative amongst the Celtic Revivalists of the early twentieth century that the Tourney horse (with its rider) should be seen as English, or foreign, whereas the mast horses were to be understood as native, Celtic beasts, complete with Celtic names.
 In fact, as Edwin Cawte demonstrated in his study of British and European hobby horse practices, the mast type of horse developed during the eighteenth century and was particularly popular during the nineteenth, whereas the Tourney variety predated it by several centuries.

-In his Cornish dictionary, Robert Morton Nance believed the character of Old Penglaze to be the horse and believed that Penglaze was a genuine Celtic noun for a hobby horse, something one of the above-mentioned quotations contradicts.
+In his Cornish dictionary, Robert Morton Nance incorrectly believed the character of Old Penglaze to be the horse and believed that Penglaze was a genuine Celtic noun for a hobby horse, something one of the above-mentioned quotations contradicts.
 Moreover, the writer of Bewnans Meriasek, the life of St. Meriasek (or Meriadoc) of Camborne, writing in Cornish, understood the hobby horse as feminine in gender, whereas Penglaze is masculine, potentially undermining its status as an example of Cornish language.